An Artist’s Touch in

 Today, home is in Tualatin Valley’s Bethany area.
 Bethany holds idyllic neighborhoods that seamlessly go from great local restaurants to a picturesque lake and park.
 In other words, Bethany and the Tualatin Valley as a whole is a lovely backdrop for an artist’s play.
 As Anji puts it, “My work derives its inspiration from the magic and wonders of nature.
 I am drawn to see and focus on what others may not notice.
 If we look closely, there are many wonders to see inside a raindrop, within the soft folds of a rose petal or in the tiny pieces of pollen clinging to the back of a bumble bee.
 My goal is to give the viewer a look into the unique creations that surround us and to portray a feeling of magic and mystery.”

-Experience the magic of nature and the magic of Anji’s art for yourself with the upcoming Washington County Open Studios Tour (October 20-21).
+Anji’s exhibits her art locally, including during the Washington County Open Studios Tour, held each October.
 Anji, a veteran of this annual art event, loves the chance to share her techniques via demonstrations in her intimate studio space.
 Connecting artists with art lovers in an authentic and welcoming setting is a no-brainer.
 Anji touts the Washington County arts community as one of “vibrantly talented” individuals.
 She said, “Each artist offers their own unique vision of the world we live in through meaningful expressions of their artistic gifts.”

 As a Tualatin Valley local, Anji is well-versed in not only art but also the best restaurants, wineries and trails of the area.
 We asked Anji to share her picks.
 There’s a bit of an Italian theme here—perhaps influenced by her artistic studies in Italy!